pseyfertinsecurelogin/LHCb/Phys/LoKiCore/doc/LoKiFunctorsCache.md

 argument is used to distribute the functors across several files, which is very useful to reduce the compile time when the number of functors is very high.

+The special CMake option `LOKI_BUILD_FUNCTOR_CACHE` (ON by default) can be used to disable (globally to the project) the build of cache libraries, for example to speed up the build during development.

 ## Running with the Cache Libraries